miles-no/invent/unit-test-example/README.md

 ## Requirements

+This project has been tested on the following platforms:

+* MacOS 14
+* Ubuntu 22.04

-You should be able to build the project using the following tools:
+You should be able to build the project using the following Unix tools:

 * [CMake](https://cmake.org/) - version 3.30 used during development, but an older version probably will work just fine.
 * A C++ compiler with C++11 support